 Hip Dysplasia Compensation

 If your child has been diagnosed with hip dysplasia and you suspect that it was previously missed or misdiagnosed, or that mistakes were made in its treatment, you should seek legal advice as soon as possible.
-Congenital hip dysplasia is a condition with potentially lifelong consequences, and it is vital to explore all your options for getting the support your family will require.
+Congenital hip dysplasia, also known as developmental dysplasia or congenital dislocation, is a condition with potentially lifelong consequences.

-Dealing with a medical condition like hip dysplasia, also known as congenital hip dysplasia, can be emotionally draining and physically challenging.
+Dealing with a medical condition like congenital hip dysplasia can be very worrying for parents and will raise concerns about their child’s future.
 The condition not only affects the individual, but also has an impact on the entire family.
-We understand how difficult it can be to deal with this condition, which is why we are dedicated to making sure you get the compensation your child needs.
+At JMW, we understand how difficult it can be to deal with this condition, which is why we are dedicated to making sure you get the compensation your child needs.

 Our team of legal experts specialises in medical negligence cases, particularly those involving hip dysplasia and congenital hip dysplasia claims.
-We are committed to guiding you every step of the way, from understanding your eligibility for making a claim to what kind of compensation you can expect.
+We are committed to guiding you every step of the way, from understanding your eligibility for making a claim, to what kind of compensation you can expect.
 Our aim is to make the legal process as smooth as possible for you, so you can focus on what's most important: your family's wellbeing.

 Call JMW today on 0345 872 6666, or complete our online enquiry form and we will be in touch with you to discuss your case on a no win, no fee basis.